-Emulator processor status can be specified to the emulator in two ways: numerically or by soft keys.
+Emulation processor status can be specified to the analyzer in two ways: numerically or by softkeys.
 Specification of status must be in a format which the emulation processor recognizes.
 The status specification is used in the trace command in the following form: